rmtec/modeswitcher/README.md

 ## Getting Started <a name="start"></a>

 ### Requirements
-* Installed Windows or Linux: e.g, Windows 10 or [Debian Buster](https://www.debian.org/releases/buster/debian-installer)
+* Installed Windows or Linux: e.g, Windows 10 or [Debian Buster](https://www.debian.org/releases/buster/debian-installer) (Mac OS may work, but was not tested)
 * Installed [Java](https://java.com), at least 11.0.1 or newer, to run the Framework: `sudo apt install default-jdk`

 ### Download and Execute the Mode Switching Framework